In an interview with Fox News host Sean Hannity on Donald Trump's immigration platform, Univison...

 New Americans in Mississippi

 Immigrants, Latinos, and Asians account for growing shares of Mississippi’s population and economy.
-Immigrants (the foreign-born) make up 2.2% of the state’s population, and nearly one-third of them are naturalized U.S. citizens who are eligible to vote.
+Immigrants (the foreign-born) make up 2.1% of the state’s population, and over one-third of them are naturalized U.S. citizens who are eligible to vote.
 Immigrants not only contribute to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $2.8 billion in consumer purchasing power, and the businesses they own had sales and receipts of $1.7 billion and employed more than 14,000 people at last count.
-At a time when the economy is in a slump, Mississippi would be ill-advised to alienate a significant component of its tax base and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield nearly $3.3 billion in consumer purchasing power, and the businesses they own had sales and receipts of $1.7 billion and employed more than 14,000 people at last count.
+As the economy continues to grow, Mississippi would be ill-advised to alienate a significant component of its tax base and business community.

 Immigrants and their children are growing shares of Mississippi’s population.